88-Pallav/git-repo/README.md

 ******************* Branching **************************

-*To check the branches in repo* git branch
+*To check the branches in repo:* git branch

-*To add a branch to a repo*
+*To add a branch to a repo:*
 git checkout -b "branch_name"    // Eg. git checkout - b feature-readme-instructions

-*To jump to the other branch*
-git checkout "branch_name"       // '*' marks the current branch
+*To jump to the other branch:* git checkout "branch_name"       // '*' marks the current branch

-*To compare difference between two branches* git diff "branch_name"     // You have to be in on the other branch eg. master for this one
+*To compare difference between two branches:* git diff "branch_name"     // You have to be in on the other branch eg. master for this one

-*To delete a branch*
+*To delete a branch:*
 git branch -d branch_name     // To create: git checkout -b "new branch_name"
                                  To delete: git branch -d branch_name

 *To merge just create a pull request and then go on to confirm it on GUI.
-After pull request completes type* git pull (To merge the branches)
+After pull request completes type:* git pull (To merge the branches)

-*To add and commit together*
+*To add and commit together:*
 git commit -am "Message"    // Only applicable to modified files and not to new files

-*Undoing add (Undoing staging)* git reset file_name
+*Undoing add (Undoing staging):* git reset file_name

-*Undoing commit*
+*Undoing commit:*
 git reset HEAD~1  // ~1 means going one commit behind and stages last changes

-*To see log of all the commits* git log
+*To see log of all the commits:* git log

-*To undo a particular commit copy the hash of the commit* git reset commit_hash
+*To undo a particular commit copy the hash of the commit:* git reset commit_hash

-*To remove all the changes*
+*To remove all the changes:*
 git reset --hard commit_hash

 -------------- Forking ----------------